Psychotherapy & Coaching

 Psychotherapy offers clinical treatment for mental health challenges and includes formal assessment, diagnosis, and progress planning.

-Guidance offers non-clinical accompaniment for those seeking integration, clarity, or spiritual support outside the medical model.
+Integrative Coaching offers non-clinical accompaniment for those seeking integration, clarity, or spiritual support outside the medical model.

 If you have questions, feel free to reach out for a 15-minute clarity call or send me a message.